Tetracycline: Evidence in antiquity

-Our modern understanding of tetracyclines dates their discovery to 1948, but there is evidence that early inhabitants of Northeastern Africa consumed tetracycline antibiotics.
-Nubian mummies from between 350 and 550 A.D. were found to exhibit patterns of fluorescence identical with that of modern tetracycline labelled bone.

 Tetracycline has a high affinity for calcium and is incorporated into bones during the active mineralization of hydroxyapatite.
 When incorporated into bones, tetracycline can be identified using ultraviolet light.

+There is evidence that early inhabitants of Northeastern Africa consumed tetracycline antibiotics.
+Nubian mummies from between 350 and 550 A.D. were found to exhibit patterns of fluorescence identical with that of modern tetracycline labelled bone.

-It is conjectured that the beer brewed at the time was the source of the tetracycline found in these bones.
+It is conjectured that the beer brewed by the Nubians was the source of the tetracycline found in these bones.

 Society and culture

-Price
+Economics

 According to data from EvaluatePharma and published in the Boston Globe, in the USA the price of tetracycline rose from $0.06 per 250-mg pill in 2013 to $4.06 a pill in 2015.
 The Globe described the "big price hikes of some generic drugs" as a "relatively new phenomenon" which has left most pharmacists "grappling" with large upswings" in the "costs of generics, with 'overnight' price changes sometimes exceeding 1,000%."

-Names
+Brand names

 It is marketed under the brand names Sumycin, Tetracyn, and Panmycin, among others.
 Actisite is a thread-like fiber formulation used in dental applications.

 It is also used to produce several semisynthetic derivatives, which together are known as the tetracycline antibiotics.
 The term "tetracycline" is also used to denote the four-ring system of this compound; "tetracyclines" are related substances that contain the same four-ring system.

 Media

 Due to the drug's association with fighting infections, it serves as the main "commodity" in the science fiction series Aftermath, with the search for tetracycline becoming a major preoccupation in later episodes.

+Tetracycline is also represented in Bohemia Interactive's survival sandbox, DayZ.
+In the game, players may find the antibiotic to treat the common cold, influenza, cholera and infected wounds, but does not portray any side effects associated with tetracycline.